Amulya-Yadav/U-Net-PyTorch/README.md

 ## Contributing

-Issues and PRs are welcome — bug fixes, training tips, alternative losses (Dice/Focal/Tversky), multi‑class extensions, and documentation improvements.
+Issues and PRs are welcome — bug fixes, training tips, alternative losses (Focal/Tversky), multi‑class extensions, documentation improvements, other improvments to the implementation.

 ---